 Even Ford was a Rule Breaking company once, too, daring to make a luxury item available to the masses at an affordable price.
 Just try to imagine a world without cars.

 Seeking out and investing in Rule Breakers requires patience and entails risk.
 However, just one growth rocket has the potential to supercharge an otherwise stodgy index strategy.

-If you're interested in adding some turbo-boosters to your own portfolio, consider our Motley Fool Rule Breakers service, which you can try free for 30 days, including full access to all past issues and every previous recommendation.
+If you're interested in adding some turbo-boosters to your own portfolio, consider our Motley Fool Rule Breakers service.
+You can try it free for 30 days, including full access to all past issues and every previous recommendation.
 Headed by Fool co-founder David Gardner, Rule Breakers pays special attention to cutting-edge fields such as biotech, alternative energy, and nanotechnology.
 Check it out to learn more.

 This article was originally published on July 7, 2006.
 It has been updated.